 9. GreenLife Soft Grip 12-inch Ceramic Open Fry Pan

-- Stay-cool Bakelite handle with...
+- Soft Grip's Bakelite handle is designed...

 The Thermolon ceramic nonstick coating and aluminum body in the GreenLife open fry pan is free of PFAS, PFOA, lead and cadmium.
 The soft Bakelite handle stays cool and is comfortable to hold no matter how omelets you plan on making.